 Now I'll admit that's a little harsh if not somewhat of a generalisation.
 Some of the supervisors were well prepared and generous with there time, although they were inevitably overrun with a line of musicians, publishers and agents desperate to make a pitch!
 'A real dialogue between attendees and speakers' was echoing in my mind!
 Now where did I read that again?
 Lesson three, be patient and grab those opportunities when and indeed if they come along.

 After watching a few panels and with the sinking feeling that this was indeed how the conference was doomed to unfold I decided to retire to the bar, which incidentally had now become the best place to have a meaningful conversation.
-Chatting with people over the cacophonous sound of a metal band sound checking in the venue below, about life's minutia and sharing a coffee was perhaps the most useful and certainly the most enjoyable part of the entire summit.
-It seems unfortunate that in order to actually have any networking time at Sync Summit, attendees had to choose between listening to talks for the all important knowledge or hunkering down in the bar to try and do some netwroking.
+Chatting with people over the cacophonous sound of a metal band sound checking in the venue below about life's minutia and sharing a coffee was perhaps the most useful and certainly the most enjoyable part of the entire summit.
+It seems unfortunate that in order to actually have any networking time at Sync Summit, attendees had to choose between listening to talks for the all important knowledge or hunkering down in the bar to try and do some real networking.

 During my conversations with the hoi polloi of the conference I started to sense other attendees disillusionment and I began also to feel that the entire Sync Summit was strangely upside down.
-The creators of music gathered here are somehow reduced to grovelling for the attention of music supervisors who are ultimately so inundated with music that they can't possibly listen to everything pitched, let alone remember any of the all to brief conversations, although it's music written by people just like those attending the summit on which their careers depend!
+The creators of music gathered here are somehow reduced to grovelling for the attention of music supervisors who are ultimately so inundated with music that they can't possibly listen to everything pitched, let alone remember any of the all to brief conversations, although it's music written by people just like those attending Sync Summit on which their careers depend!
 Lesson four, don't expect too much!

 By the time the 'Making Music For Media' panel came up on day two, any impetus to discuss my own work had vanished!
-Those tightly edited videos featuring 'my exciting brand new material' became a casualty of that hyper unrealistic schedule and were abandoned by Mr Frieser in short order, along with any hope of sharing my work with the rest of the conference.
+Those tightly edited videos featuring 'my exciting new material' became a casualty of that hyper unrealistic schedule and were abandoned by Mr Frieser in short order, along with any hope of sharing my work with the rest of the conference.
 I now realised that there was no room to discuss music, composition or indeed any artistry at all.
 In fact as close as the summit got to this subject was a brief 'of course the quality [of the music] has to be good', mentioned in passing during one of the on stage conversations and without any qualification of what 'good' actually means!
 A small verbal fight broke out on stage as two fellow panellists got gladiatorial, vying for dominance in the 'who's most important' competition and then finally the mic got passed to me...

 Whilst journeying back to the UK and nursing a thoroughly bruised wallet, I had two really important epiphanies.
 Important because perhaps they represent the real value of attending such a conference.
 Surprisingly what I valued most about attending Sync Summit was some perspective.
 Let me expand on this a little:

 - Learn to value your own music.
 It may never be valued by anyone else!
 Indeed it may remain obscure for your entire lifetime and beyond.
-This doesn't devalue the notes or artistic impulses to create them.
+This however doesn't devalue the notes or artistic impulses to create them.
 The real value of music and the arts more widely isn't accurately measured in dollars or pounds sterling.
 Indeed we need only turn on the radio or television to know this to be true.
 The real value of music is passed down the generations, it nourishes and inspires listeners, performers and composers alike.
-It imbues life with meaning and develops a sense of identity and belonging in the people that choose to listen, perform or write music.
+It imbues life with meaning and develops a sense of identity and belonging in the people that choose to listen, perform or write it.

 - The world is full of exquisite music!
 However, it's positively overflowing with dull and uninspiring music.
 Indeed it's so full of the average or sub average that finding the good or exceptional is becoming harder and harder.
 This is where the role of curator comes in.
 We would do well to support the resurgent indie label phenomenon that has sprung up, like a wild meadow, in the fallow ground left behind by the collapse of the world's major labels.
 Looking back to labels such as impulse or ECM it's easy to see the creative vision behind the releases and the importance of strong curatorship.
 Thankfully a similarly strong vision of music is currently demonstrated at labels such as Warp, where their releases have changed the landscape of music with albums from artists such as Aphex Twin or Flying Lotus